Waiting On The Stars

 But Tifa always looked so at peace there, talking animatedly with Denzel about the latest sci-fi movie she'd watched, her cheeks flushed in the effort with the occasional streak of flour covering the tip of her nose.
 And it was always delicious, with perfectly seasoned chickens and potatoes so fluffy that they lived more up to his namesake than he did.
 She always looked so proud to set the table and listen to them ooh and ahh over her night's work, and she'd never forget to give Cloud a sly wink before tucking in herself.

 Yes, Tifa was definitely a woman of many talents, he'd learnt.
 And though Cloud loved them all, he couldn't help but pinpoint the one part of her that made her so unique.
 That was, of course, her unwavering confidence in him.
 After everything he'd put her through; after every selfish blunder he'd made that had hurt her; she was always there, waiting.
-For what, he didn't quite know, but he'd be damned if he would make her endure that again.
+For what, he didn't quite know, but he'd be damned if he would make her endure that kind of pain again.

-Cloud Strife had learned a lot about her in the past two years.
+Cloud Strife had learned a lot about her in the past few years.
 But despite that, he was at a loss of what could have penetrated her seemingly endless wall of faith to the point where she had allowed it to crumble, if only for a second.
 She had faltered in the past.
 She had come impossibly close, but it had never quite broken as it had last night.
 In spite of everything he thought he knew, the answer to her uncharacteristic fall remained a mystery.

 The floors were clean, the counters had been thoroughly wiped and the kids had scampered off to bed with giggles and laughter as they always did.
 He was sitting on the barstool tiredly as usual, watching Tifa's lithe frame ease its way between the upturned chairs to shut the stars from view.
 However, unlike most nights, she had yet to pull out a bottle of their favorite drink and he had yet to ask for it.